 Masters of War

 By Chris Ryan

-In Paris, an elderly man is assassinated as he takes his morning walk.
+The first book in the hugely popular Danny Black series by the creator of the hit TV show Strikeback.Paris.
+An elderly man is assassinated as he takes his morning walk.
 In the war-torn cities of Syria, government forces wage a bloody war against their own people.
 The Russians are propping up the government, the French are backing one rebel fraction and the British are backing another.
-And in north Africa, young SAS trooper Danny Black is coming to the end of a gruelling tour of duty, or so he thinks.
+In north Africa, young SAS trooper Danny Black is coming to the end of a gruelling tour of duty, or so he thinks.
 Danny has a new mission.
 An MI6 agent needs to make contact with Syrian rebel forces, and also with the private military contractors who are - unofficially - training this rebel faction as it struggles to bring down their government and establish a new regime that will be favourable to British business interests.
 Danny will learn who the masters of war, the men who call the shots, really are.
 Danny discovers a world where death is dispensed by the highest bidder and individuals will betray anybody if the price is right.